ScriptFUSION/Mapper/README.md

  2. `Mapping`
  3. Mapping fragment
  4. Scalar
+ 5. `null`

 [Strategies](#strategies) are invoked and substituted as described in the following section.
 Mappings may contain any number of additional embedded mappings or mapping fragments&mdash;a mapping fragment is just a mapping described by an array instead of a `Mapping` object.
-Scalar values (*integer*, *float*, *string* and *boolean*) have no special meaning and are presented verbatim in the output.
+Scalar values (*integer*, *float*, *string* and *boolean*) and `null` have no special meaning and are presented verbatim in the output.

 ### Writing a mapping